 Which day / time slot can I have?

 On your entry form, we ask you to list five choices in order of preference.
 Dates and timings are allocated to Teams on a 'first-come-first-served' basis so the sooner you return your completed entry forms, the more likely you are to get the slots you request.

 Can I choose any lane/s I want for my Team/s?

-For health and safety reasons, some lanes are reserved for Teams with special needs.
-The rest of the lane allocation happens on a ‘first-come-first-served' basis.
+For health and safety reasons, all side lanes (on the left and the right) are reserved for Teams with special needs.
+The rest of the lane allocation happens on a 'first-come-first-served' basis.
 We cannot guarantee specific lanes to Teams.

 Will someone log the number of lengths swum by each Team?

 Purley Rotary Members will be logging the total number of lengths swum by each Team; they will not log number of lengths swum by individuals.
 A copy of the log sheet will be given to each Team Captain at the end of their swim.

 On average, how many lengths does a Team swim in 55 minutes?